victoriastuart/cv_facial_identification/README.md

 * Dlib
 * Openface

 Provided "as-is."
+See the code for setails, documentation.

 I don't have a GPU, but the code ran remarkably well!
 The uploaded video (screen capture) shows the final "product."